 The golfers amongst you should resist playing for 3 months, using only a half swing once you start, while the new joint gets used to the twisting action.

-The water babies, who’d like to get back to swimming, will find that a front/ back crawl leg kick is easier than going into a full breaststroke kick but again don’t start swimming for 6 weeks, when your wound should be completely healed.
+The water babies, who’d like to get back to swimming, will find that a front/ back crawl leg kick is easier than going into a full breaststroke kick.
+Make sure your wound is completely healed before you begin swimming again.

 Our green- fingered patients, whose gardens are calling, will find that using long handled tools initially will be necessary, but kneeling will be possible again once you have the strength to get up from that position.
 Maybe a double kneeling pad will be helpful, or a kneeler with handles.